nathan-mohapatra/ucd-reinforcement-learning/README.md

 > Google Cloud Platform, offered by Google, is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products, such as Google Search, Gmail, file storage, and YouTube: https://cloud.google.com/

 If you are using Google Cloud Platform, here are some suggestions:
 - When launching the Deep Learning VM, you can choose between TensorFlow and PyTorch frameworks.
-With TensorFlow, OenAI Gym is installed by default (but I chose PyTorch).
+With TensorFlow, OpenAI Gym is installed by default (but I chose PyTorch).
 - If you launch a PyTorch virtual machine, open its command line and do the following installation:
 ```
 sudo apt install cmake libz-dev